 Case Manager - the primary service coordinator for families assessed to receive non-County services.
-The Contractor will supervise and train the Case Managers to work with children and families.
-Case Managers will perform the following activities, including but not limited to:
+The Contractor will supervise and train the Community Workers to work with children and families.
+Community Workers will perform the following activities, including but not limited to:

-- Assume all case management duties for Path 1 & Path 2 families utilizing the Family Connections model as described in Exhibit A.III. - Follow DR process as described in Attachment I. - Re-refer clients to CFS Hotline, as appropriate. - Visit the client and conduct standardized Path One family assessments using pre-Family Assessment Form (FAF).
-As indicated in the Family Connections model, develop individualized, outcome-driven service plans. - Work jointly with SWs to conduct standardized Path Two family assessments using pre-FAF.
-SW will conduct assessment including safety, risk and protective capacity using CAT.
-Contractor will develop outcome-driven, individualized service plans as indicated in the Family Connections model. - Engage families in services through a strength-based working relationship by meeting with families in their homes once a week for 1 1.5 hours. - Provide family support and informational services (i.e., home-teaching, motivational support, parent education, coaching, supportive problem solving, when appropriate, linkages to drug and alcohol treatment programs and domestic violence services, etc.). - Assist in coordinating transportation to appointments, meetings, and classes.
-Provide at least one ride for each family, as well as bus tokens and taxi vouchers as needed. - Conduct reassessments after 90 days.
-Contractor will determine if case needs to continue for another 90 days. - Update service plan. - Close cases as appropriate, conducting post-FAF at time of closure. - Develop and maintain case files in the secure, web-based ETO system containing assessment information, case plan, and record of contacts with clients. - Track and monitor case activities through the life of a case and case closure. - Maintain up-to-date case records in ETO system.
-Provide up-to-date case information to CFS, when requested. - Provide services to a caseload of at least 10-15 open cases per month per Case Manager.
+- Assume all case management duties for Path 1 & Path 2 families utilizing the Family Connections model as described in Exhibit A.III. - Follow DR process as described in Attachment I. - Re-refer clients to CFS Hotline, as appropriate. - Visit the client and conduct standardized Path One family assessments using pre-FAST.
+As indicated in the Family Connections model, develop individualized, outcome-driven service plans. - Work jointly with SWs to conduct standardized Path Two family assessments using pre-FAST.
+SW will conduct assessment including safety, risk and protective capacity using Structured Decision Making (SDM).
+Contractor will develop outcome-driven, individualized service plans as indicated in the Family Connections model. - Engage families in services through a strength-based working relationship by meeting with families in their homes once a week for 1 - 1.5 hours and document the contact within 48 hours. - Provide family support and informational services (i.e., home-teaching, motivational support, parent education, coaching, supportive problem solving, when appropriate, linkages to drug and alcohol treatment programs and domestic violence services, etc.). - Assist in coordinating transportation to appointments, meetings, and classes.
+Provide means of transportation via the available public transit system at least one-time per client, enabling clients to attend appointments, meetings, classes, etc. - Conduct reassessments after 90 days.
+Contractor will determine if case needs to continue for another 90 days. - Update service plan. - Close cases as appropriate, conducting post-FAST at time of closure. - Complete a statement of understanding with their families at the end of the case's life cycle.
+The statement of understanding will detail the learning that took place and reiterate processes that the families have learned so that they can be self sufficient and avoid re-referral. - Develop and maintain case files in the secure, web-based secure, web-based system containing assessment information, case plan, and record of contacts with clients. - Track and monitor case activities through the life of a case and case closure. - Maintain up-to-date case records in secure, web-based system.
+Provide up-to-date case information to CFS, when requested. - Provide services to a caseload of at least 10-20 open cases per month per Case Manager, for a maximum of 25 cases. - Maintain knowledge of community services including referral and qualification requirements. - Identify, establish, and link families to services and resources including on-site services as well as neighborhood-based services. - Collaborate with service providers and consult with staff when clinical expertise is needed in development of service plans. - Participate in community outreach activities. - Participate in regular MDTs, individual supervision sessions and other meetings as appropriate.

-- Maintain knowledge of community services including referral and qualification requirements. - Identify, establish, and link families to services and resources including on-site services as well as neighborhood-based services. - Collaborate with FRCs and consult with staff when clinical expertise is needed in development of service plans. - Attend weekly case consultation and work closely with FRC staff to coordinate case plans. - Participate in community outreach activities. - Participate in regular MDTs, FSST meetings, individual supervision sessions and other meetings as appropriate. - Identify and invite additional parties to FSSTs. - Complete the Family Connections case management training and all County-provided training related to DR, as determined by the County, such as the Community Worker curriculum, DR process, MDT and Mandated Reporter Training (MRT). - Participate in on-going training activities, as required by the County. - Perform other duties as assigned.
+- Complete the Family Connections case management training and all County-provided training related to DR, as determined by the County, such as the Community Worker curriculum, DR process, MDT and Mandated Reporter Training (MRT). - Participate in on-going training activities, as required by the County. - Perform other duties as assigned.